-This is a single academic approval stage which asks the question, ‘Is this academically robust?’
+This stage which asks the question, ‘Is this academically robust?’
 This stage involves a consideration of curriculum design and delivery, the student experience, learning resources and support and administration arrangements.
 This stage completes the academic approval process.

 Stage three: University approval

-A formal sign-off of the approval by Academic Standards and Quality Committee (or alternate depending on the level of change proposed).
+A formal sign-off of the approval by Academic Standards and Quality Committee.

 For more information, please contact: